alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 One way or another, it was quite an emotionally intense year.

 Even so, being able to continue receiving work without interruption like this is truly something to be grateful for—I'm endlessly thankful.
 Now then.

-Continuing "*STRONG WORLD* Main Feature Complete Scene Color Design Notes!" for this major theatrical work that was my first big job after going freelance.
+Continuing "*STRONG WORLD* Main Feature Complete Scene Colour Design Notes!" for this major theatrical work that was my first big job after going freelance.

 #### Scene 34: Supplement